Senior Software Engineer

 • Handle cases where duplicates occur in boundary nodes

-Q18.
-Given a grid containing 0s and 1s and source row and column, in how many ways, could we reach form source to target. ( 1's represents a blockade and 0's represent accessable points)
+Q. Given a grid containing 0s and 1s and a source row and column, in how many ways can we reach the target from the source?
+(1s represent blockades and 0s represent accessible points.)

 Ans.